Biophysics, Structural Biology

 University of California, Berkeley

-Dr. Kuriyan is also Chancellor's Professor of Chemistry at the University of California, Berkeley.
+Dr. Kuriyan is also a professor in the Department of Molecular and Cell Biology and Department of Chemistry at the University of California, Berkeley.

 The diversity of animal species intrigued John Kuriyan as a child.
 By the time he reached college, Kuriyan realized that the proteins inside living cells might be just as diverse—and even more fascinating.